 Also of interest is that Buda has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Buda is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Buda really has some of the features that families look for when choosing a good community to raise children.
 Is Buda perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 In Buda, however, the average commute to work is quite long.
 On average, people spend 34.91 minutes each day getting to work, which is significantly higher than the national average.

 As is often the case in a small city, Buda doesn't have a public transportation system that people use for their commute.

-The per capita income in Buda in 2010 was $32,022, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
-This equates to an annual income of $128,088 for a family of four.
+The per capita income in Buda in 2010 was $34,191, which is wealthy relative to Texas and the nation.
+This equates to an annual income of $136,764 for a family of four.
 However, Buda contains both very wealthy and poor people as well.

 Buda is an extremely ethnically-diverse city.
 The people who call Buda home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Buda residents report their race to be White, followed by Asian.
+The greatest number of Buda residents report their race to be White, followed by Black or African-American.
 Buda also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 37.84% of the city’s residents.
-Important ancestries of people in Buda include German, Irish, English, Scottish, and Italian.
+People of Hispanic or Latino origin account for 31.88% of the city’s residents.
+Important ancestries of people in Buda include German, Irish, English, Scottish, and French.

 The most common language spoken in Buda is English.
-Other important languages spoken here include Spanish and Polish.
+Other important languages spoken here include Spanish and African languages.